MidnightDreamerX17/skill20/Trappings/Modifiers.md

 Reinforcement adds a flat cost to the item, after all other modifiers are applied.
 In many cases, it may be cheaper to reinforce an old piece of equipment rather than get a new one crafted from superior materials.
 Reinforcement can be either magical or psionic - a distinction that initially matters little, but becomes more important as you face increasingly deadly foes of various sorts.

 Weapons gain a bonus of +1 to accuracy and damage for each point of reinforcement.

-Ammunition is reinforced in batches of 50.
+Throwing weapons are reinforced in batches of 10, and gain a bonus equal to four times their reinforcement value to be reusable.
+For example, reinforcing a Throwing Axe to +2 gives it a bonus of +8 to be reusable.

+Ammunition is reinforced in batches of 20, and gains a bonus equal to double its reinforcement value to be reusable.
+For example, reinforcing an arrow to +2 gives it a bonus of +4 to be reusable.
+The bonus is also applied to visually searching for ammunition with the help of *Detect Magic*, *Detect Psionics*, or similar power, depending on whether the ammunition was magically or psionically reinforced.

 Armor gains 1 AC for each point of reinforcement.

-Shields gain 1 AC for every 2 points of reinforcement.
-Rings, amulets, bracers, and other such items can be reinforced as if they were armor, causing them to become items "Of Protection" or "Of Armor".
+Other wearable gear, such as shields, rings, amulets, bracers, and robes can be reinforced as armor for double the gold value.
+For example, the gold value of Robes of Armor +1 is 4,000 gold.

 - +1: +1,000 gold value
 - +2: +4,000 gold value